seynur/blog/_posts/2025-10-28-archiving-splunk-frozen-buckets-to-s3-on-localstack.md

 - Determine when a bucket is ready to be frozen
 - Upload only the `journal.zst` file from that bucket to our LocalStack-powered S3 bucket, following the path format `<repo-name>/<index-name>/<bucket-name>/rawdata/journal.zst`

+Feel free to check out the app in our [seynur-tools](https://github.com/seynur/seynur-tools/tree/main/org_frozen_buckets_to_cloud_app) repository on GitHub!

 I’m excited to show you how everything comes together!

 ---